pragma-org/board/drafts/discussion-items.md

   > Process for board meeting (Agenda sent in advance > Roll call; Review of the reports
   > Proposal to be reviewed for meetings rules & open items lists reviews / progress report

-- Do we need a code of conduct?
+- Do we need a code of conduct? / What are the Pragma Values & Standards?
   > Yes
   > Proposal to formalise the rules and the recommendations
   > What does "open source" means as responsibilities // what is the "PRAGMA WAY"